expressots/expresso-site-doc/docs/cli/overview.md

 ## Support the project

-Expresso TS is an MIT-licensed open source project.
+ExpressoTS is an MIT-licensed open source project.
 It's an independent project with ongoing development made possible thanks to your support.
 If you'd like to help, please consider:

 - Become a sponsor on **[Sponsor no GitHub](https://github.com/sponsors/expressots)**
 - Follow the **[organization](https://github.com/expressots)** on GitHub and Star ⭐ the project